gerlau/MazeGenerator/Contribution_Guidelines.md

 ```

 # 4. Make the necessary changes and commit those changes to your current branch
-:bulb: Tips: Execute `git status` to view the changes | Execute `git branch` to check which branch you are on.
+:bulb: Tips: `git status` to view the changes | `git branch` to check which branch you are on.

 4.1 Add those changes to the branch you just created by executing the following git command:
 ```